Skip navigation

 Tracking ocean giants using GIS

-This activity shows how modern technology is used to monitor and track whale sharks in the Galapagos Marine reserve.
+This activity shows how modern technology is used to monitor and track whale sharks in the Galapagos Marine Reserve.
+Resources in English.

 View resource